Samagra-Development/quml2xform/README.md

 $ yarn run start:prod
 ```

+> **Note:**
-Make sure the python tool is installed system wide: https://github.com/XLSForm/pyxform#running-the-latest-release-of-pyxform.
+> For Manual installation, make sure the python tool is installed system wide: https://github.com/XLSForm/pyxform#running-the-latest-release-of-pyxform.
 We are using this tool to generate XML from XLSX form using command line utility available from the tool:
 ```xls2xform path_to_XLSForm [output_path]```

 ## Routes